-I have also worked as a consultant on nuclear waste transportation and storage for the States of Minnesota, Tennessee, and Texas, and for the Law and Water Fund of the Rockies.
+I have also worked as a consultant on nuclear waste transportation and storage for the States of Minnesota, Tennessee, and Texas.
+I also advised the Law and Water Fund of the Rockies on the transportation impacts of the Private Fuel Storage facility proposed for the Skull Valley Goshute Reservation in Tooele County, Utah.